 The Average Price of a 1-Bedroom Apartment: $670

 What Living Here is Like: St. Louis is the kick-off place to the historic Lewis and Clark adventure out West, and Missouri is an extremely affordable state to live.
-There's a historical metro area full of friendly communities, and many tech companies or those looking to relocate head to St. Louis bring a wide variety of job options.
+The historical metro area is full of friendly communities, and many tech companies or those looking to relocate head to St. Louis bring a wide variety of job options.

-Why It's Perfect for Freelancers: While there's not a lot around the state worth visiting other than Lake of the Ozarks in the summer and Kansas City's fun nightlife, St. Louis is known as one of the most creative places to live in the U.S. Sure, the city offers more jobs.
+Why It's Perfect for Freelancers: While the state isn't full of areas worth visiting other than Lake of the Ozarks in the summer, St. Louis is called one of the most creative places to live in America.
+Sure, Kansas City offers more jobs.
 But St. Louis has a lower cost of living and a population of only 317,419 people.